Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

-These results allowed to investigate more quantitatively the phase transition, called also the Stoner transition, to the ordered state in which the densities $N_+/V$ and $N_-/V$ of fermions of opposite spin projections in the case of $s=1/2$ are not equal and the system exhibits a nonzero polarization $P\equiv(N_+-N_-)/N$ which, according to the standard qualitative argument based on the positivity of the repulsive interaction energy and the Pauli exclusion principle, for sufficiently strong repulsion and/or sufficiently high overall density, should be energetically (at zero temperature) favored over the state with equal densities.
+These technical achievements allowed to investigate more quantitatively the phase transition, also called the Stoner transition, to the ordered state in which the densities $N_+/V$ and $N_-/V$ of fermions of opposite spin projections in the case of $s=1/2$ are not equal and the system exhibits a nonzero polarization $P\equiv(N_+-N_-)/N$.
+According to the standard qualitative argument based on the positivity of the repulsive interaction energy and the Pauli exclusion principle, for sufficiently strong repulsion and/or sufficiently high overall density, such an ordered state should be energetically (at zero temperature) favored over the state with equal densities.
 In this regime the system should, therefore, exhibit the property called itinerant ferromagnetism.
-It has been found that the clear first order character of this transition predicted by the second order of the perturbative expansion (in agreement with the general quantitative arguments given long time ago in \cite{BeKiVoj}) - at sufficiently large values of the ``gas parameter'' $k_{\rm F}a_0$ two symmetric minima of $E(P)$ are formed away from $P=0$ separated from the one at $P=0$ by a finite barrier and at $(k_{\rm F}a_0)_{\rm cr}=1.054$ they become the global minima ($|P_{\rm cr}|=0.58$) - gets appreciably weakened ($|P_{\rm cr}|$ shifts significantly towards $P=0$ and the barrier becomes much lower) if the complete order $(k_{\rm F}a_0)^3$ contribution is taken into account \cite{CHWO3,CHWO4}.
-This seemed to support the results of the work \cite{He1} in which a certain class of contributions to $E$ (arising from the so-called particle-particle ring diagrams) has been resummed to all orders in $k_{\rm F}a_0$ finding that in this approximation the transition is continuous - the new minima start to continuously move away from $P=0$ as the gas parameter crosses some critical value $(k_{\rm F}a_0)_{\rm cr}\approx0.8$ ($0.858$ if only 1 hole-hole $N-1$ particle-particle parts of the $N$-th order particle-particle ring diagrams and $0.79$ if the complete $N$-th order particle-particle ring diagrams are resummed; see also \cite{He2} for a refinement of this approach).
-It should be added that the predictions of \cite{He1}, which qualitatively are supported also by the results of a different approach \cite{HEIS}, seem to agree quite well with the results obtained with the help of the Monte Carlo simulations \cite{QMC10}.
+It has been found that the clear first order character of this transition predicted by the second order of the perturbative expansion (in agreement with the general quantitative arguments given long ago in Ref. \cite{BeKiVoj}) - at sufficiently large values of the ``gas parameter'' $k_{\rm F}a_0$ two symmetric minima of $E(P)$ are formed away from $P=0$ separated from the one at $P=0$ by a finite barrier and at $(k_{\rm F}a_0)_{\rm cr}=1.054$ they become the global minima ($|P_{\rm cr}|=0.58$) - gets significantly weakened ($|P_{\rm cr}|$ shifts significantly toward $P=0$ and the barrier becomes much lower) if the complete order $(k_{\rm F}a_0)^3$ contribution is taken into account \cite{CHWO3,CHWO4}.
+This seemed to be in line with the results of the work \cite{He1} in which a certain class of contributions to $E/V$ (arising from the so-called particle-particle ring diagrams) has been resummed to all orders in $k_{\rm F}a_0$ finding that in this approximation the transition is continuous - the new minima start to continuously move away from $P=0$ as the gas parameter crosses some critical value $(k_{\rm F}a_0)_{\rm cr}\approx0.8$ ($0.858$ if only 1 hole-hole $N-1$ particle-particle parts of the $N$-th order particle-particle ring diagrams and $0.79$ if the complete $N$-th order particle-particle ring diagrams are resummed; see also Ref. \cite{He2} for a refinement of this approach).
+It should be added that the predictions of Ref. \cite{He1}, which qualitatively seem to be supported by the results of a different approach \cite{HEIS}, agree at first sight quite well with the results obtained with the help of the Monte Carlo simulations \cite{QMC10}.